panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 > The essense of protypal inheritance in JavaScript: objects can inherit properties from other objects &mdash; the prototypes.

-## 4. The default prototype
+## 4. The implicit prototype

-Every time you create an object, if no prototype is explicitely set, JavaScript assigns a default prototype specific to the type of object you've created.
+Every time you create an object, if no prototype is explicitely set, JavaScript assigns an implicit prototype object specific to the type of object you've created.

 Let's look again at the `pet` object: